 Adjust screen brightness.

 Dimming the screen or turning on Auto-Brightness will help with battery life immensely.

 To dim manually on iOS, go to Settings > Wallpapers & Brightness and drag the slider to the left.
 To activate Auto-Brightness on iOS, go to Settings > Wallpapers & Brightness and set Auto-Brightness to On.

 To dim manually on Android, pull down from the top of the screen to expose the Control Panel.
 Adjust the top slider as appropriate.

-4) Fetch new email less frequently.
+Fetch new emails less frequently.

 Fetching email more often uses more power.
 To fetch email less often on iOS, go to Settings > Mail, Contacts, Calendars > Fetch New Data and tap Hourly.

-Note: This global setting applies to all applications that do not support push services.
+This global setting applies to all applications that do not support push services.

-6) Minimize use of location services.
+Minimize the use of location services.

 Running extra apps that use location services can reduce battery life.
 Please make sure that you are only giving this functionality to the applications you want to give it to.